kristofa/mock-http-server/README.md

 ### 4.0-SNAPSHOT ###

-Major version bump because custom matching of http requests has been reworked.
+Major version bump because custom matching of http requests, introduced in 3.0, has been reworked.
-When actually using version 3.0 it became clear that it was suboptimal.
+When using version 3.0 in real use cases it became clear that it was sub optimal.
-4.0-SNAPSHOT has a lot nicer implementation and major cleanup of existing `HttpResponseProvider` instances.
+4.0-SNAPSHOT has a better implementation of custom matching and major cleanup of existing `HttpResponseProvider` instances.

-+   Better and chainable request matching support.
-(Documentation to follow)
++   Better and chainable custom http request matching support.
 +   Clean-up of existing HttpResponseProvider implementations.
 +   `HttpRequestResponseFileLoggerFactory` has the option to delete previously logged requests/responses.
 This prevents potential test failures if your new log session has less request/responses than previous one or if the requests/responses come in different order.